+If you would like to use one of the Library’s microform machines please email email@example.com to arrange library entry to use one of the machines at an arranged time and date.
 Library staff can offer basic assistance, such as refilling printers with paper and toner, troubleshooting printing problems and assisting with the initial loading of the film or fiche.
-However, if more technical or complicated assistance is required e.g. how to manipulate the film or fiche in greater detail, we would advise you to contact the Library in advance of your proposed visit so that we can prepare and give you the assistance you require.
+However, if more technical or complicated assistance is required e.g. how to manipulate the film or fiche in greater detail, please advise us of this in your email requesting to use the machines.

 The SL1000 microform scanner allows the viewing, printing and scanning of microfilms, microfiche, microcards and slides.